4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In the *font* parameter, pass a font shorthand string to specify the different properties of a font (e.g., "12 pt Arial").
 You can learn more about font shorthand strings [in this page](https://www.w3schools.com/cssref/pr_font_font.asp) for example.

-The returned object contains defined font attributes as properties.
+El objeto devuelto contiene los atributos de fuente definidos como propiedades.
 For more information about the available properties, see the [VP Object to font](#vp-object-to-font) command.

 #### Ejemplo 1